wolfgangfoulkes/psychic-dangerzone/README.md

-This is a first attempt.
+This directory has two files